 Casual elegance—the best kind of fusion.
 386’s menu is a mélange of culinary favorites from across the country and around the globe.
 Tender steaks, fresh seafood, and southern comfort foods like shrimp and grits are prepared and plated to perfection.
 Enjoy upscale flavors without the pretense.

 Unwind with a glass of grapes and plenty of delectable nibbles at this trendy little patio hangout in the heart of The Hammock.
-Locals and visitors flock to Hammock Wine and Cheese for the stellar flatbreads, gourmet cheese boards, and wine selection.
+Locals and visitors flock to Bartlett's Gatherings and Gourmet for the stellar flatbreads, gourmet cheese boards, and wine selection.
 There’s also live music from Wednesday to Saturday.

 Soak up the serenity as you pedal under the evergreens and around the foliage that covers the Mala Compra Greenway Trail.
 This 5.5-mile biking trail offers technical features that range from easy to very difficult.
 BYOB (bring your own bike) or rent one from a local outfitter, like Palm Coast Bicycle Trail Shop.
 If biking isn’t your thing, Mala Compra also boasts a 1.5-mile hiking trail.